 This section contains a description of features specific to creating Markush structures and organizing them into claims.
 To learn more about editing Markush features visit Marvin Sketch (the built-in chemical editor of Markush Editor) documentation.

-If you would like to create a Markush structure based on an existing structure check the Composer Wizard documentation.
+If you would like to create a Markush structure based on existing compounds, check the Markush Composer section.
 If you want to create a new Markush structure from scratch, click on the New icon, in the toolbar or select New from the file menu.
 A new empty scaffold definition appears, and you can draw your scaffold in the previously described way.

 The scaffold can be edited like any R-group definition (see next section).
 To expand your structure, add R-groups to your scaffold and after saving it, new empty R-group definitions appear and you can continue editing.